Nested Kriging predictions for datasets with large number of observations: Iterative scheme

 \subsection{Two-Layer aggregation}

-\paragraph{} We discuss in this section the tree structure associated to the case $\numax=2$ as per the previous examples.
-With such settings, the first step consists in calculating the initial sub-models $M^1_1, \ldots, M^1_p$ of the layer $\nu=1$ and the second one is to aggregate all sub-models of layer $\nu=1$ into one unique estimator $M^2_1$ (see for example Figure~\ref{fig:tree}).
+\paragraph{} We discuss in this section the tree structure associated \did{with} the case $\numax=2$ as per the previous examples.
+With such settings, the first step consists in calculating the initial sub-models $M^1_1, \ldots, M^1_p$ of the layer $\nu=1$ and the second one is to aggregate all sub-models of layer $\nu=1$ into one unique predictor $M^2_1$ (see for example Figure~\ref{fig:tree}).
 This aggregation is obtained by direct application of Definition~\ref{def:agg}.

 \FloatBarrier

 In practice the sub-models can be any covariates, like gradients, non-Gaussian underlying factors or even black-box responses, as soon as cross-covariances and covariances with $Y(x)$ are known.
 When sub-models are calculated from direct observations $Y(x_1), \ldots, Y(x_n)$, the number of leave nodes at layer $\nu=0$ is $n_0=n$.
 In further numerical illustrations of Section~\ref{sec:5discussion}, the sub-models $\M_i^1$ are simple Kriging predictors of $\Y(x)$, with for $i=1,\ldots, p$,